Drone Rules and Regulations in UK

 Q: Do I need to register my drone in the UK?

-A: All users of drones up to 25kg flying weight will need to register to the UK Drone Registration Scheme, however, the scheme is currently designed to register the person flying rather than the drones themselves.
+A: All users of drones up to 25kg flying weight, such as the DJI Mavic 2 Enterprise Advanced and DJI Matrice 300 RTK, will need to register to the UK Drone Registration Scheme, however, the scheme is currently designed to register the person flying rather than the drones themselves.
 Once registered, the operator will receive a unique ‘Operator ID’ that must be applied to all the drones they are responsible for.
 Additionally, the operator will receive a unique ‘Flyer ID’, which acts as evidence that the drone user has successfully completed the online theory test.
 The entire process is online.